tmxoxo/blog/_posts/2014-05-15-unfinished.md

 <div id = "blockcontent">
 I swear that I must be the world's slowest remodler.
 Seriously, people build houses (and stage them for sale) faster than I can get a single room done.
 And frankly, after 5 years of work, there still isn't a single room that is completely "done".
-I don't think there ever will be.
+I don't think there ever will be.  <br><br>

-The todo list for the kitchen/eating area is:
+The todo list for the kitchen/eating area (because I can't think about the whole house without my head exploding) is:

 <ol>
 <li>Patch and paint the cabinets</li>